WDI-SEA/oop-inheritance-car/readme.md

 5. Repeat 3 and 4 until you pass all tests
 6. Move on to the next feature (start back at step 1)

-###Getting Started
+##Getting Started

 * Fork and clone the repository
 * Run `npm install` to install dependencies
   * `npm run lint:js` - lint JS
   * `npm test` - run test suite

+## Requirements

 ###Pair Programming

-For more real-world TDD experience, pair up with a partner and practice pair programming, a technique used by companies such as Pivotal Labs.
+For more real-world TDD experience, you'll pair up with a partner and practice pair programming, a technique used by companies such as Pivotal Labs.
 When pair programming, one person will act as the "driver", writing the code, while the other person acts as the "navigator", reviewing the code.
 Switch off every 10 minutes or so.

 ###Part 1 -- Motorcycles